Hugo Demarco

-Hugo Demarco (13 July 1932—28 November 1995) was an Argentinian-born French painter associated with the kinetic (op art) and Nouvelle Tendance movements.
+Hugo Demarco (13 July 1932—28 November 1995) was an Argentine-born French painter associated with the kinetic (op art) and Nouvelle Tendance movements.
 Demarco's work is concerned largely with color and movement and he often used prisms to reflect light and create movement.
 His work created "very active structures, in spite of the simplicity of their patterns" by using form, color, texture, and rhythm, including color degradation and chromatic contrasts, to create movement.